plone/training/docs/mastering-plone/volto_theming.md

 }
 ```

-We can use variables and theme overrides to achieve our theme, or we can use Volto’s {file}`custom.overrides`, or we can mix elements of both as needed.
+We can use variables and theme overrides to implement our theme, or we can use Volto’s {file}`custom.overrides`, or we can mix elements of both as needed.
 There is no right or wrong way of doing it, and we will be using the Semantic UI theming engine in both cases.

 There are two files {file}`theme/extras/custom.overrides` and {file}`theme/extras/custom.variables` for everything not belonging to default Volto, e.g. header, navigation, breadcrumbs, etc..